Vitaly Kaloyev: Murder of Peter Nielsen

-On the afternoon of 24 February 2004, he set off for Nielsen's house.
-A neighbour spotted Kaloyev and asked what he wanted.
+On the afternoon of 24 February 2004, Kaloyev set off for Nielsen's house.
+A neighbour spotted him and asked what he wanted.
 He waved a piece of paper with Nielsen's name on it.
 The neighbour pointed to Nielsen's front door, but instead of knocking, Kaloyev sat down in the garden.

-Nielsen, who had lived in Switzerland since 1995, spotted the intruder, went outside and asked what he wanted.
-His children accompanied him into the garden as well, but his wife tried to call them back; she was still inside when she heard a "kind of scream".
+Nielsen, originally from Denmark, had lived in Switzerland since 1995.
+He spotted the intruder, went outside and asked what he wanted.
+His young children accompanied him into the garden as well, but his wife tried to call them back; she was still inside when she heard a "kind of scream".
 Nielsen was stabbed several times and died of his injuries a few minutes later in the presence of his wife and three children.

 Answering questions from the judge, Kaloyev said the plane crash above Lake Constance had ended his life.
 He said his children were the youngest on board Flight 2937, so there was no need for him to identify the bodies.
 Kaloyev said he was crushed by the loss of his family: "I have been living in the cemetery for almost two years, sitting beside their graves".

 Kaloyev wanted Nielsen to apologize to him for the death of his family.
 Kaloyev offered no explanation for why he brought the weapon with him on a peaceful errand and initially denied the killing entirely.

 Trial

-On 26 October 2005, Kaloyev was convicted of the premeditated killing (a charge that falls between murder and manslaughter in Switzerland) of Nielsen and sentenced to eight years in prison.
+On 26 October 2005, Kaloyev was convicted of the premeditated killing of Nielsen (a charge that falls between murder and manslaughter in Switzerland) and was sentenced to eight years in prison.
+In 2006, the Swiss Supreme Court reduced his sentence to five years and three months.
 In 2007, he was paroled by the court, but the prosecution appealed the decision.

 On 23 August 2007, the court accepted the appeal, and Kaloyev remained in prison.
-On 8 November 2007, Kaloyev was released from prison on parole after having served two-thirds of his sentence.
+On 8 November 2007, Kaloyev was released from prison on parole after having served only two-thirds of his sentence, a total of three and a half years.